-Accountability Pillar Survey 2017-2018
+Accountability Pillar Survey 2018-2019

 In February, students in grades 4, 7 and 10 and all teachers will be completing their surveys online at school.

-In addition to English and French, the parent survey is available in Chinese, Punjabi, Arabic, Blackfoot, Cree, Korean, Spanish and Tagalog.
+All surveys are anonymous and ask questions about experiences with your school.
+In addition to English and French, the parent survey is available in Chinese, Punjabi, Arabic, Blackfoot, Dene, Cree, Korean, Spanish, Tagalog and Urdu.